emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 ### Autocluster on Kubernetes

-[Kubernetes (K8s)](https://kubernetes.io) is Google's open-source container management system.
-EMQX can use kubernetes API for node discovery and auto clustering.
+The [EMQX Kubernetes Operator](https://docs.emqx.com/en/emqx-operator/latest/) helps you quickly create and manage EMQX clusters on a Kubernetes environment quickly, greatly simplifying the EMQX cluster deployment and management process by turning deployment and management efforts into a low-cost, labeled, repeatable job.

+If you want to deploy and manage EMQX by yourself, you can still use Kubernetes API for node discovery and auto clustering.
+To use this feature,  you need first to create RBAC for the EMQX Pod to allow EMQX to get cluster node information from the Kubernetes APIServer via the endpoints resource.
+On how to configure, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 To enable EMQX autocluster on Kubernetes, you can work with the `cluster.k8s` configuration item in `emqx.conf`.